At the public inquiry

-You can decide to represent yourself or ask someone to represent you, eg a barrister or a solicitor.
+You can decide to represent yourself or ask someone to represent you, such as a lawyer.
 This could be someone else like a transport consultant if the traffic commissioner agrees.

 Evidence is not given under oath but witnesses have to tell the truth.

 If you don’t tell the truth you could lose your licence or criminal charges may follow.

 What happens at the hearing